India aims to amend arbitration law to lure foreign investors

-Many domestic and foreign companies, such as British telecoms major Vodafone (VOD.L), prefer Singapore, Hong Kong and London as arbitration venues, since winning final settlements from Indian courts can take years.
+Many domestic and foreign companies, such as British telecoms major Vodafone, prefer Singapore, Hong Kong and London as arbitration venues, since winning final settlements from Indian courts can take years.

 The World Bank rates India 186th out of 189 countries for its enforcement of contracts.
 Prime Minister Narendra Modi has promised judicial reforms and other steps to lift India up the World Bank's Doing Business Index.